Synthetixio/synthetix-js/Readme.md

 4 signers are included in the library - Metamask (compatible with Dapp browsers), Trezor, Ledger and PrivateKey.
 Custom ethers.js compatible signers can be used too.

-Usage example with metamask signer:
+ Example of making a stablecoin payment with metamask signer:
 ------
 ````
 const { HavvenJs } = require('havven-js');